Bride of Frankenstein: Plot

 Taking refuge from another angry mob in a crypt, the Monster spies Pretorius and his cronies Karl and Ludwig breaking open a grave.
-The henchmen depart as Pretorius stays to enjoy a light supper.
-The Monster approaches Pretorius, eats some of his food, and learns that Pretorius plans to create a mate for him.
+The henchmen depart as Pretorius has supper.
+The Monster reveals himself, eats some of the food, and learns that Pretorius plans to create a mate for him.

 Henry and Elizabeth, now married, are visited by Pretorius.
-When Henry expresses his refusal to assist with Pretorius' plans, Pretorius calls in the Monster, who demands Henry's help.
-Henry again refuses, and Pretorius orders the Monster out, secretly signaling him to kidnap Elizabeth.
+Henry expresses his refusal to assist Pretorius, who calls the Monster.
+The Monster demands Henry's help, to no avail.
+Pretorius orders the Monster out, secretly signaling him to kidnap Elizabeth.
 Pretorius guarantees her safe return upon Henry's participation.
-Henry returns to his tower laboratory where, despite himself, he grows excited over his work.
+Henry returns to his tower laboratory and, despite himself, grows excited over his work.
 After being assured of Elizabeth's safety, Henry completes the Bride's body.

 A storm rages as final preparations are made to bring the Bride to life.
 Her bandage-wrapped body is raised through the roof, where electricity is harnessed from lightning to animate her.
-Henry and Pretorius lower her and, after realizing their success in bringing her to life, remove her bandages and help her to stand, as the Bride of Frankenstein is born.
+Henry and Pretorius lower her and, after realizing their success in bringing her to life, remove her bandages and help her to stand.

-The Monster comes down the steps after killing Karl on the rooftop and sees his mate.
-The excited Monster reaches out to her and asks: "Friend?"
+The Monster comes down the steps after killing Karl on the rooftop and sees the Bride.
+The Monster reaches out to her and asks, "Friend?".
 The Bride, screaming, rejects him.
-The dejected Monster observes: "She hate me!
+He observes, "She hate me!
 Like others".
-As Elizabeth races to Henry's side, the Monster rampages through the laboratory.
-When Pretorius warns that the Monster's actions are about to destroy them all, the Monster pauses and tells Henry and Elizabeth: "Go!
+As Elizabeth races to Henry's side, the Monster rampages through the lab.
+Before destroying everything, the Monster pauses and tells Henry and Elizabeth: "Go!
 You live!
 Go!"
 To Pretorius and the Bride, he says: "You stay.
-We belong dead".
-While Henry and Elizabeth flee, the Monster looks at the Bride who hisses at him.
-Shedding a tear, he pulls a lever to trigger the laboratory and tower's destruction.
+We belong dead."
+While Henry and Elizabeth flee, the Bride hisses at the Monster.
+Shedding a tear, the Monster pulls a lever to trigger the laboratory and tower's destruction.